letrunghieu/active/README.md

 ## Installation

-Add this package to your `composer.json` file and run `composer update` once.
+Require this package as your dependencies:

 ```
-"hieu-le/active": "^3.0"
+composer require hieu-le/active
 ```

 Append this line to your `providers` array in `config/app.php`